 Content-Length header indicates the size of the body, and the

-Content-Type header indicates the kind of resource sent to the server.
+Content-Type header indicates the type of resource sent to the server.
 We'll discuss these headers in a bit.

 GET request, the user will see the data in their URL bar, but with a